 Evolutionary architecture in practice

-Evolutionary architecture is a practical way to manage the inevitable changes as the product grows, the team scales, and architectural decisions begin to impact the speed and quality of delivery.
+Evolutionary architecture becomes a practical concern when the product grows, the team scales, and the cost of change starts affecting delivery speed and system quality directly.

 Drivers of change